 Describe (including a numerical estimate) the potential respondent universe and any sampling or other respondent selection method to be used.
 Data on the number of entities (e.g., establishments, State and local government units, households, or persons) in the universe covered by the collection and in the corresponding sample are to be provided in tabular form for the universe as a whole and for each of the strata in the proposed sample.
 Indicate expected response rates for the collection as a whole.
 If the collection had been conducted previously, include the actual response rate achieved during the last collection.

 DHS will conduct two voluntary website surveys to collect feedback regarding the quality of service provided by the Traveler Redress Inquiry Program (DHS TRIP) and of the website in particular.
 The surveys will be available via the DHS website (www.dhs.gov/trip).
-Participation to the survey will be voluntary.
 The survey will be run continuously throughout a calendar year, thus the potential respondent universe is anyone who visits the DHS TRIP website and chooses to participate.
 In Fiscal Year 2014, DHS TRIP expects it will receive approximately 15,000 inquiries from the traveling public.
 DHS expects a survey response rate of less than 10 percent for each of the two surveys, which is consistent with similar web-based surveys conducted in the past.
 Assuming a 10 percent response rate, approximately 1,500 completed surveys will result from each survey for a total of 3,000 responses.
 These surveys have not been conducted previously.

-DHS will provide a list of approximately 5 approved survey questions for each survey.
+DHS will provide five approved questions for each survey.
 The first survey, on user satisfaction with the DHS TRIP website, will be made available to website users who choose to provide feedback on the content and the usability of the website.
 The second survey is geared towards generating a general understanding of user satisfaction with the effectiveness of the Redress program.
-The surveys are not intended to generate statistically valid results.
 Responses to survey questions will be geared, to the greatest extent possible, towards facilitating qualitative analysis rather than statistically valid efforts such as the Customer Satisfaction Index for Aviation (CSI-A).
 The analysis effort will examine general qualitative aspects, such as overall satisfaction with the website for first time users, or overall satisfaction with the level of communication for returning users.
 This will allow DHS to understand, for example, the effectiveness of DHS TRIP messaging on the site.
 A possible outcome of the Web survey effort may be identification of the need for further survey efforts to explore facets of user interaction of the website.
-Future surveys will be handled separately from this effort and submitted to OMB.
+The surveys are not intended to generate statistically valid results.
+Future surveys will be handled separately from this effort and submitted to OMB for approval.

 2. Describe the procedures for the collection of information including: